amanchokshi/EMBERS/README.md

 ```
 source setup.sh
 ```
+It also installs the [MWA Primary Beam](https://github.com/MWATelescope/mwa_pb) repository and downloads the required FEE beam data.

-This creates a conda enviroment, called sat-env, for out mwa-satellites repository.
+A conda enviroment, called `beam-env` have been created locally, for out mwa-satellites repository.
 This virtual conda enviroment can be activated and deactivated with:

 ```
-conda activate sat-env
+conda activate ./beam-env

 conda deactivate
 ```
+while in the homr dir of this repository.

-When running code in this repository, ensure that `sat-env`is active.
+When running code in this repository, ensure that `beam-env`is active.

 &nbsp;
 #### Directory Structure